 This ongoing series of panel conversations discusses the hotly contested topic of cultural appropriation through the lens of BIPOC makers and creatives in industries from food and beverage to beauty and fashion.

 Series: Community Skillshares

 As a way to give back to our community during the pandemic, we created this educational series of 1:1 expert interviews to offer useful information for the public for free, while raising dollars for the experts' charity of choice.
-These webinars are organized around 'seasons' of a specific topic (e.g., mental health, social media for small businesses) and supported with thorough resources documents.
+These webinars are organized around 'seasons' of a specific topic supported with accompanying resources.